ProtonMail/proton-bridge/unreleased.md

 ### Changed
 * GODT-389 Prefer `From` header instead of `MAIL FROM` address.
 * GODT-898 Only set ContentID for inline attachments.
+* GODT-773 Replace `INTERNALDATE` older than birthday of RFC822 by birthday of RFC822 to not crash Apple Mail.